theodi/data-publish-list/README.md

-# How to publish open data – a list of advice and tools
+# How to publish open data

+## A list of advice and tools

 <p align="center"><img src="./open_data_illustration.png" alt="i typed open data in to one of those AI image generation things and got this" width="500"/></p>